orsonteodoro/gcf2/README.md

 Initially, it was decided to unify all profiles with minmax-v2 but at the same time have the capability to switch between cflag profiles for seasonal reasons like summer for gaming and winter for security.  gcf2 is created as a result.

+The bashrc maybe moved or copied, and clobbered when restoring.
+If you have customizations, you need to add them back.